How to Easily Make a Natural Homemde Antiseptic Soap

 300 g olive oil based soap (Castile soap)

 Great the soap into a glass bowl and add the water.
 Place the bowl over a pan of boiling water on a low heat (bain-marie) and stir until the soap melts.
 Add the almond oil, the two essential oils and the dried flowers, and mix thoroughly.
 Pour the mixture into a soap mold and leave to cool and set.
 Once set, wrap the soap in greaseproof paper and leave to dry in a cool place.

-How to use the soap? wash the affected areas or your hands with the soap once or twice a day, or as required.
+How to use the soap? wash the affected areas with the soap once or twice a day, or as required.
 Rinse off well.